-We have audited the financial statements 2018 of BASF Finance Europe N.V., based in Arnhem as set out on pages 8 to 28.
+We have audited the financial statements 2019 of BASF Finance Europe N.V. ("the Company") based in Arnhem.

-In our opinion the accompanying financial statements give a true and fair view of the financial position of BASF Finance Europe N.V. as at December 31, 2018 and of its result for 2018 in accordance with Part 9 of Book 2 of the Dutch Civil Code.
+WE HAVE AUDITED OUR OPINION The financial statements comprise: 1. the balance sheet as at 31 December In our opinion, the accompanying financial statements give a true and fair view of the 2019; 2. the profit and loss account for 2019; and financial position of BASF Finance Europe N.V. as at 31 December 2019 and of its 3. the notes comprising of a summary of the accounting policies and other explanatory information. result for 2019 in accordance with Part 9 of Book 2 of the Dutch Civil Code.